ER WAIT

 The device that is implanted during this procedure is placed around the lower portion of the esophagus.
 It is about the size of a quarter and is made of a flexible ring of magnetic titanium beads.

-Laparoscopic procedure in which the upper portion of the stomach is wrapped around the LES to strengthen to sphincter to prevent acid reflux and to repair a paraesophageal hernia.
+Nissen Fundoplication is a laparoscopic procedure in which the upper portion of the stomach is wrapped around the LES to strengthen the sphincter to prevent acid reflux and to repair a paraoesophageal hernia.
 The Nissen procedure will strengthen the area of the weakened lower esophagus, which allows for the stomach acids to flow up into the esophagus instead of containing these acids in through the down-stream digestive system.

 Advantages: